Irish Wolfhound Society Rules and Regulations

 j) The Honorary Treasurer shall be elected by paid up full members of the Society at the Annual General Meeting, for a term of one (1) year and will then retire, but shall be eligible for re-election.

-k) During the month of December each year, the Secretary will send to all full members a reminder that nominations for committee members must reach the Secretary by the end of the following January, also a reminder will be given in Dog World, Our Dogs and on the Irish Wolfhound Society website .
+k) During December each year, the Honorary Secretary will place on the Society website, social media site and in show schedules a reminder to full members that nominations for Chairperson and committee members must reach the Honorary Secretary by the end of the following January.
+Written copy to be available on request.

 4. SOCIETY ACCOUNTS (KC Mandatory Rule Change, Rule 5(j))

 The Treasurer shall receive all monies, keep a proper record of receipts and payments and submit a properly certified Income and Expenditure Account and Balance Sheet to the members at the Annual General Meeting of the Society.

 The accounts shall be certified annually, by one qualified accountant or two individuals with accountancy experience who shall certify the accounts for the ensuing year before the next Annual General Meeting.
 Those undertaking the certification must be independent from those who prepare the accounts.
 A copy of the Annual Statement of Accounts will be made available at the Annual General Meeting and to members 14 days prior to the Annual General Meeting on application to the Treasurer.
 He/She shall keep a banking account in the name of the Irish Wolfhound Society, two or more officers in accordance with the authority given by the committee shall sign cheques.